ClementNerma/Rave/docs/books/hybrid.md

 ### Dictionaries

 Last but not least, let's imagine we want to associate the name of a person with its age.
 We want to be able to add or remove persons at anytime.
 A structure will of course not be adapted for this purpose.
 But there is a tool for this type of situations: the dictionaries.
-These act like lists or arrays, but this time indexes are not forced to be integers but any resource, even boolean or other dictionaries!
+These act like arrays or lists, but this time indexes are not forced to be integers but any resource, even boolean or other dictionaries!
 They are of course extensible.

 ```sn
 let ages: Dictionary<string, int>;